saltukalakus/idiomatic-rust-snippets/src/patterns/behavioral/visitor.md

 ### Visitor Pattern

-The Visitor Pattern is a behavioral design pattern that allows you to add further operations to objects without having to modify them.
+The visitor pattern is a behavioral design pattern that allows you to add further operations to objects without having to modify them.
 It involves creating a visitor class that implements a visitor interface and then passing it to elements of the object structure.

-Here is a simple example of the Visitor Pattern in Rust:
+Here is an example:

 ```rust
 {{#include visitor/src/main.rs}}